What is the meaning of welding process?

 - The heat is additionally conducted into the vicinity of the joint on either side.

 - The temperature of the material on either side of the weld bead might not be as high because the freezing point of the metal, but, is incredibly near it.

 - As we move off from the joint or weld bead, the metal is also heated to lesser temperatures.

 - As the electrode travels over the joint and moves away, the heated metal cools as quickly because it was heated.

 - If steel is being welded, this heating and quick cooling may end in the formation of martensitic and other structure which can be at risk of cracking.

 Mention the various welding positions from the point of view of the welder?

 There are 4 types of welding position techniques which might affect the quality of the weld.

-a) Downhand welding position: This is the most comfortable position for the welder to use and he can produce welds of good quality.
+a) Downhand welding position: This can be the foremost comfortable position for the welder to use and he can produce welds of excellent quality.

 b) Horizontal welding position (on a vertical surface).